Oliver2213/NVDAYoutube-dl/readme.md

 4. Press Control+L to set focus on the address bar.
 The URL address will be automatically selected when address bar has focus.
 5. Press NVDA+F8 to start download.
 Youtube-DL will automatically download a video and convert it into the MP3 format in 192 KBPS bitrate by default.

-###Example 2: Downloading currently playing Youtube video from a pasted link in the E-Mail message or a document
+###Example 2: Downloading Youtube video from a pasted link in the E-Mail message or a document

 1. Open your E-Mail message or a document containing any Youtube links.
 2. Arrow down to a line that contains URL address of a Youtube video.